Measles and young people: Are you immunised?

 Where to do to get immunised

-- You can ask your GP for a measles immunisation.
-It’s free.
+- ask your GP for a free measles immunisation.
 Your GP may also call you or you parent/caregiver to offer an appointment.

 If you don’t know if you’ve been fully immunised against measles, it’s best to get immunised.
 It’s safe to have an extra dose of the MMR vaccine.

 We are holding pop-up clinics in convenient community locations.
 No appointments needed, just turn up for your free immunisation or to talk to a nurse for more information.
 Look out for the giant red and white flag outside the building!

 If you have any questions about the clinics or want to organise a pop-up clinic in your area, contact Andrea on 027 246 0938.

 19 January 11am to 12noon: Victory Community Centre, Nelson

 21 January 4-7pm: Richmond Health Hub, 281 Queen St

 4 February 4-7pm: Richmond Health Hub, 281 Queen St